Russian S-300 missiles a pawn in diplomatic game, Wikileaks show

 Russian officials told Amos Gilad, at that time head of the political-military bureau in Israel's Ministry of Defence, that the missiles to Iran would not be delivered for political reasons.

-"However, Gilad said the Russians would reassess this political calculation should the United States continue to pursue missile defense plans in Poland and the Czech Republic," said a cable dated July 30, 2009.
+"However, Gilad said the Russians would reassess this political calculation should the United States continue to pursue missile defence plans in Poland and the Czech Republic," said a cable dated July 30, 2009.

 In the end, Russia scrapped the sale in 2010, and in what may have been a quid pro quo, the Israelis agreed to sell Russia surveillance drones that would narrow its technological military gap with Georgia.